gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Issue: can't apply `cunit` plugin without `c` plugin also applied.
 Issue: language plugins add every language to every component, regardless of whether that language is supported for the component.
-Issue: Java lang plugin does not declare any binaries.

 ### Story: User views component model as HTML report